Goshoon/SDL-C-Labyrinth-generator/README.md

 <h1><b>Labyrinth Generator SDL+CPP</b></h1>
-        Labyrinth Generator is exactly what it sounds like, a perfect maze generating system that allows users to create a maze randonmly with the press of a button; It is important to note that i work primarily on Windows and run a batch script for compilation on g++ for most compatibility, but everything works properly on Linux.
+        Labyrinth Generator is exactly what it sounds like - a perfect maze generating system that allows users to create a maze randonmly with the press of a button; It is important to note that i work primarily on Windows and run a batch script for compilation on g++ for most compatibility.
+However it is fully compatible with Linux.

 <b><h2> Features </h2></b>
         <ul>